The Common Causes and Triggers That Can Trigger Psoriasis Flare-Ups

 Psoriasis is a chronic autoimmune condition that causes the epidermal layers to multiply rapidly, leading to the formation of red, scaly patches.
 These patches, called psoriasis plaques, can appear anywhere on the body, but they're most commonly found on the scalp, elbows, knees, and lower back.

 The main symptoms of psoriasis are easily recognizable.
-Imagine your skin is playing a cruel trick on you – the cells build up and shed at an alarmingly fast rate, causing thick, silvery scales to form on top of inflamed, red skin.
+Imagine your skin is playing a cruel trick on you – the cells build up and shed alarmingly fast, causing thick, silvery scales to form on top of inflamed, red skin.
 Ouch!
 No wonder it itches and burns like nobody's business.

 3. Which Type of Psoriasis Is Most Common Like Plaque Psoriasis and What Does It Look Like?